Telephone consultation hours:

 Find support

-Here you will find a list of important places in Berlin.
-You can go to these places if you have questions about care and help in old age.
-There you can get help with all topics relating to care.
+Here is a list of important places in Berlin.
+You can go to these places if you have questions about care and assistance for older adults.
+There, you can get help with any issues related to care.

-If you don’t know what care is, care means that someone gets help because they are ill or old.
+If you don’t know what care is: Care means that someone receives help because they are sick or elderly.

-For example: Someone helps with washing or getting dressed.
+For example: Someone helps with bathing or getting dressed.

 LGBTI*, age(ing) and care unit